vukics/cppqed/doc/structureTutorial.rst

   z\equiv\kappa(2n+1)-i\delta

 The element has to be represented by a class which inherits publicly from the necessary classes in the ``structure`` namespace.
 In this simple case, it is basically two helper functions returning :class:`quantumoperator::Tridiagonal`\ s, a constructor, and two virtual functions inherited from :class:`~structure::ElementAveraged` that have to be written.
-Consider the file ``ExampleMode.h``:
+Consider the file :file:`ExampleMode.h` [#]_:

 .. literalinclude:: examples/ExampleMode.h
   :language: c++
   :linenos:
   :lines: 2-5, 7-28

 This will suffice here.
-Let us look at the implementations in ``ExampleMode.cc``:
+Let us look at the implementations in :file:`ExampleMode.cc`:

 .. literalinclude:: examples/ExampleMode.cc
   :language: c++